 In the Project Target Options->Linker->Config tab, 3 symbols must be correctly defined.
 To use NVM storage the gUseNVMLink_d symbol must be set to 1.
 The gUseInternalStorageLink_d symbol must be set to 0 when OTAP external storage is used and to 1 when internal storage is used.
 To enable the OTAP Bootloader linking the gUseBootloaderLink_d symbol must be set to 1 to offset the application.
-An example configuration window is shown below.
+An example linker configuration window for IAR is shown below.